picco/appcontainer/README.md

   'app/module2',
 ]);

+// Include an additional module later on. app.use('app/module3');

+// The app is now an singleton object comprising of methods, variables and subobjects
-// The app object has now been extended with additonal methods by the modules. console.dir(app.module1method());
+// defined by the modules themselves. console.dir(app.module1method());
 console.dir(app.module2method());
 ```